Get the ideas going next time your team’s together with these essential pieces of advice.

 If you can’t identify a clear goal, you’re either not ready to call a meeting or you don’t need one.

 Having meetings to announce general updates are a drain on time and only interrupt your team’s motivation.
-Instead, leave these vague topics for company emails and daily memos.
+Instead, leave these vague topics for company emails and daily memos, so everyone is free to stay focused on completing their usual duties.

 Let’s face it, meetings can be a drag, especially if everyone is itching to get back to their overflowing in-trays.
 Moving your meetings somewhere new can help to refresh your team and get those creative juices flowing, without the buzz of the office to distract them.

 No matter how important your meeting is, remember that your team have given up their valuable time to be there.
-Asking staff to attend a meeting about a topic that is either irrelevant to them or could be covered in an email is frustrating to them, and is a drain on productivity.
+Asking staff to attend a meeting about a topic that is either irrelevant to them or could be covered in an email is frustrating for them.
+By inviting them along to an unnecessary meeting, you can end up putting a drain on their productivity.

 Each attendee should either: